kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ### Assumptions
 1. The object store is represented by a Kubernetes service.
-1. _Brownfield_, meaning existing buckets, is not supported (yet). _New_, dynamic bucket provisioning is the focus of this proposal.
+1. _Brownfield_, meaning existing buckets, is not supported (yet). **New**, dynamic bucket provisioning is the focus of this proposal.
-1. There is no support for _best match_ binding like Kubernetes provides for PVs <-> PVCs.
-In other words, all provisioning is dynamic.
+1. There is no support for _best-match_ binding, as supported in Kubernetes for PVs <-> PVCs.
+In other words, all bucket provisioning is dynamic.

 ### Design
 The time has come where we can support a bucket provisioning API similar to that used for Persistent Volumes.